Melanoma Clinical Trial

 Asymptomatic or symptomatic CNS metastasis

-Other metastatic melanoma systemic disease is allowed, including leptomeningeal disease
+Systemic, measurable metastatic melanoma disease is allowed; leptomeningeal disease is allowed.

-Prior stereotactic radiosurgery and/or excision of up to 3 brain metastases is allowed > 3 weeks before initiation of study treatment, provided neurological sequelae have resolved completely and at least one measurable metastasis with documented disease progression is present on MRI
+Prior stereotactic radiosurgery and/or excision of brain metastases is allowed > 3 weeks before initiation of study treatment

 Prior melanoma adjuvant BRAF/MEK inhibitor treatment is allowed if >= 12 months has elapsed between the end of therapy and initiation of study treatment